saskar1/screen-saver/README.md

         if (color == 1) {
 ```

 The part inside the parentheses is called the *conditional*.
+In our case, the conditional here is `color == 1`.
+Notice there are two equal signs in the conditional, whereas variable definitions (such as `var color = randInt(0,2);`) have only one equal sign.

+One equal sign is the *assignment operator*.
+For the assignment operator, Chrome takes the value to the right of the equal sign, and assigns that value to the variable on the left of the equal sign.

+In contrast, two equal signs represents the *equality operator*.
+For the equality operator, Chrome compares the value on the left against the value on the right.
+Then, if the values are equal to each other, the expression *resolves* to the value `true`.
+If the values are not equal, the expression *resolves*  to `false`.

+Does that make sense?
+No. That's OK, we'll come back to this topic in subsequent lessons.

-Every time Chrome executes every conditional for every if-else statement, the conditional always *resolves* to either true or false.
+Every time Chrome executes a conditional, the conditional always *resolves* to either true or false---which is to say, every conditional (once executed) is either true or false.

+During execution, if the conditional turns out to be true---then Chrome executes the first block (wrapped by curly braces).
+Otherwise, Chrome executes the second block (wrapped by curly braces).

+Putting it all together: